-The list of the best players of table tennis history is not a difficult thing to agree on: Jan Ove Waldner, Wang Liqin, Vladimir Samsonov… and many others.
-For sure, Ma Long is already in that list.
+The list of best players in table tennis history is not a difficult thing to agree on: Jan Ove Waldner, Wang Liqin, Vladimir Samsonov and many others.
+And without a doubt, Ma Long is on that list.
 However, the real question is: is he at the top of it?
 Is Ma Long the best player in history?

-In this article, we will analyze this match, trying to spot the key aspects of it that made a small difference for Ma Long to win the championship.
+In this article, we will analyze this match, trying to spot the key aspects that made the difference for Ma Long to win the championship.
 As usual, we will craft several graphs and charts to support the arguments and provide interesting insights.

 Was it a match or a chess game?
-After so many previous battles and hundreds (?) of hours of training together, nothing unexpected would happen.
-Ma Long’s words after the match agree on this:
+After so many previous battles and hundreds of hours training together, nothing unexpected would happen.
+Ma Long’s comment after the match agrees with this: